michaelmcandrew/civicrm-user-guide-gitbook/contributions/soft-credits.md

 As well as recording soft credits, we can also report on them.
 The contribution detail report has optional columns which show soft credit details.

-[screenshot of soft credit filters here]

 When checked, these will show four extra columns in CiviReport, which can be used to view soft credit information.

 ![](/images/z_sprint14_contributions_soft_credit.PNG)